Twilight (Star Trek: Enterprise): Production

 Whilst filming the episode, Bakula described it as "potentially the best script we've had and the best show to date".
 He found it hard to describe, saying it involved "time travel into the future, parasites in my hippocampus, and Xindi and subspace implosions".
 In order to represent the changes in time frames throughout the episodes, several of the cast were required to have their make-up adjusted between scenes.
 This included adding grey make-up to the dog actor who portrayed Archer's dog, Porthos, but the scene was cut from the final broadcast.
 Costume changes were made to represent promotions granted to the characters over the changes in time periods.
 These included Bakula who wore a wig during the later time periods shown in the episode.
 The wig he wore had originally been created for Gary Graham in his role as Ambassador Soval.
 The sets on the Enterprise were dressed to represent ongoing wear and tear.

 During the shoot of the previous episode, "The Shipment", director David Straiton wore a suit and tie on the final day of shooting, something that Bakula described as being out of character.
 After McNeill heard about Straiton, he sought to outdo his fellow director.
 So instead, he arrived on the final day of shooting for "Twilight" wearing the uniform he wore as Tom Paris in Star Trek: Voyager.
 He hoped this would cheer the cast and crew up after a week of working on such a somber episode.

 Guest stars included Gary Graham in his sixth appearance as Ambassador Soval, he filmed for one day and appeared in two scenes.
 Brett Rickaby made a guest appearance as Yedrin Ross.
 Rickaby had previously appeared in the television series Carnivàle.
 Richard Anthony Crenna was also credited in this episode as a security guard on board the Enterprise.
 "Twilight" contained references to the Star Trek: The Original Series episode "Space Seed" and the associated film Star Trek II: The Wrath of Khan.
-These references included the survivors of humanity settling on Ceti Alpha V, the planet that Khan Noonien Singh and his followers were exiled to in "Space Seed" and escaped from in Wrath of Khan; Sussman chose this new homeworld as a "cruel joke", since the planet would become all but uninhabitable within a hundred years.
+These references included the survivors of humanity settling on Ceti Alpha V, the planet that Khan Noonien Singh and his followers were exiled to in "Space Seed" and escaped from in Wrath of Khan; Sussman chose this new home world as a "cruel joke", since the planet would become all but uninhabitable within a hundred years.
 Reference is also made to the Mutara Nebula, where the climactic battle occurred between Captain James T. Kirk and Khan.